Reading

 Shared Reading

-At Crick, comprehension is a huge part of reading and exciting the children about texts.
-These lessons allows children to explore a text in more detail and really understand what a text is telling us.
+At Crick Primary school, we have a shared reading lesson every week.
+This is a whole class teaching approach to concentrate on the skills of reading in more detail.
+In Key Stage 2, pupils then do two more shorter shared reading lessons, and in Key Stage 1 pupils do guided reading lessons.
+This is another way we immerse pupils in a range of high quality texts.
+Comprehension is a huge part of reading.
+These lessons allows pupils to explore a text in more detail and really understand what a text is telling us.
 In these sessions we love to ask questions!
 We explore a range of texts and answer questions around the VIPERS.

 Vocabulary